 - Alternatively, you can put all your events within 1 or more hidden event categories.
 This hides the entire events section of your website, while your normal web pages (Home, About, Contact, Blog, etc.) remain public.

-- Finally, you can create private event categories which only logged in users with the correct privileges can see.
+- Finally, you can create hidden event categories which only certain logged in users or roles can see.

 Why would I want to password protect events?

 Some people use a WordPress events booking website to promote events which are available for everyone to view and book.
 Others create a private events website to advertise events that only pre-approved people can access.

 Here are some examples of why you might want to sell private events in WordPress:

 - A company or organization might want to create a hidden events area on their website to list staff-only events or workshops.